uclaacm/hackschool-f18/session-3-frontend-dom/README.md

 Lastly, we once again use the DOM's built-in `onclick` detection to make our lives wayyyyy easier.
-Basically, we can access any element we want on the page, set its `onclick` property to any function we want, and the browser will do all the heavy lifting!
+Basically, we can access any element we want on the page, set its `onclick` property to any function we want, and the browser will do all the heavy-lifting!
 Isn't the DOM magical? ✨🔮✨

 ### Time to Find the Time